Skip to main content

 Write the formula out.
 Before substituting, write the general formula.
 This earns a method mark and helps you organise your working.

 Calculate the discriminant separately.
-Work out b² - 4ac as a standalone step.
-This reduces errors and makes your working clearer.
+Work out b² − 4ac as a standalone step.
+Reduces errors.
+Makes your working clearer.

 Give both solutions.
 Unless the question only asks for positive values or the discriminant is zero, always present two answers.

 Check by substitution.
 If time allows, substitute your answers back into the original equation to verify they work.
-This is especially useful for catching sign errors.
+Especially useful for catching sign errors.

 Summary